Rory and the Island: To present day

 The third official studio album, "Watching the sun going down", was released in July 2016.

 Rory and the Island gigged six nights a week at The Island Bar in Puerto del Carmen, Lanzarote, which was voted the No.1 Live Music Bar on Trip Advisor for five years running.
 (2013 - 2018).

 Following the sale of the bar, Rory and the Island played in numerous venues around Great Britain, Ireland, New York, Las Vegas and Germany.

 In 2020, Rory and his wife Cara decided to open a new live music venue in Edinburgh in Scotland.
 However, after paying a large sum for the lease and redecorating, the bar never made it to its official opening night of 20 March 2020 due to the global pandemic.

 Rory then began live Facebook broadcasting during the pandemic to a huge response, and charted 3 top 20 singles on iTunes during this period.

 This led to sold out shows in cities such as Belfast, Dublin, London, and even a guest slot on the BBC from the Edinburgh Fringe Festival in 2021.
-Rory signed with new Irish indie label "Voices of the Sea" to release his album : "Centre Falls Apart", plus a follow up EP "Centre Comes Together" in 2022, Both receiving huge critical acclaim and heavy rotation on spotify and RTÉ.
+Rory signed with new Irish indie label "Voices of the Sea" to release his album "Centre Falls Apart", plus a follow up EP "Centre Comes Together" in 2022, Both receiving huge critical acclaim and heavy rotation on spotify and RTÉ.

 In 2023, Rory and his wife Cara Gallagher opened "Rory's Corner Bar" in Puerto Del Carmen, Lanzarote, and "BAR 13" in Edinburgh, two new live music bars.

 Rory is now owner and resident musician in The Irish Viking Bar in Puerto Del Carmen, Lanzarote.

-In 2025, Rory and his wife Cara Gallagher also opened a vibrant new music venue in Puerto Del Carmen, Lanzarote - Rory's Live Lounge, where he now performs live shows five nights a week.
+In 2025, Rory and his wife Cara Gallagher also opened a new music venue in Puerto Del Carmen, Lanzarote - Rory's Live Lounge, where he now performs live shows five nights a week.

-May 2025 saw Rory release another catchy summer anthem, 'Playa Grande'.
+In May of 2025, Rory released the song, 'Playa Grande'.

+Nine, Rory's ninth album was released on 24 April 2026 through Voices of the Sea.
+Its nine tracks were recorded at Hirst Studios in Tías, Lanzarote..
+The album includes the song Demons, described by Hotpress as the 'definition of a feel-good track'.